compphylo/compphylo.github.io/Oslo2019/PM_files/Dermatonotus_example.md

 ## **Model Object**

 By typing the model name in the R console we can see its contents.
 You don't have to know how to read the model object, but it might help you understand how the package works.
-The *loci* index show your loci with mutation rates. the *I* index show the population structure, the third column indicates the number of pops and the following columns indicate  the number of individuals for each population.
-The *flags* index show the parameters of your model with respective priors.
-The *conds* index show the condition matrices and the *tree* parameter show the topology of the model.
+The *loci* index shows your loci with mutation rates. the *I* index shows the population structure, the third column indicates the number of pops and the following columns indicate the number of individuals for each population.
+The *flags* index shows the parameters of your model with respective priors.
+The *conds* index shows the condition matrices and the *tree* parameter shows the topology of the model.

 ```
   > Is